Crossover661/suncompass/server/src/README.md

 `node gen-solsteq-json.js`: Generates a JSON file containing solstice and equinox times in UTC for all years from 0 to 2500.

+## generate-svg.js

+`node generate-svg.js <latitude> <longitude>`: Creates two SVG diagrams:

+**day-lengths.svg**: Shows the lengths of day, night, and each stage of twilight for every day of the year.
+There are also green lines, which represent solstices and equinoxes.

+**sunrise-sunset.svg**: Shows sunrise, sunset, and twilight times for every day of the year.
+Green lines represent solstices and equinoxes, the red line is solar noon, and the blue line is solar midnight.
+In some locations, there are abrupt "jumps" in the graph - this represents daylight saving time, also known as summer time.

+The files "ucsb-day-lengths.svg" and "ucsb-sunrise-sunset.svg" show day lengths and sunrise/sunset times for coordinates 34.42, -119.85
+(on the campus of UC Santa Barbara, where I go to college).

 ## test.js

 Used as a "sandbox" by the developer to test functions defined in the TypeScript files.